What is a DSE Assessment?

 Who does it apply to?

 The Health and Safety (Display Screen Equipment) Regulations apply to workers who use DSE daily, for an hour or more at a time.
-We describe these workers as ‘DSE users’.
-This applies to Home and Office workers.
+We describe these workers as ‘DSE users’ and applies to Home and Office workers.

 What the law says: